Skip to content

 click.echo(f"✗ {file_path.name} - Exception: {str(e)[:100]}")

-process_files_async(url, file_paths, max_concurrent, dataset=None) async
+process_files_async(url, file_paths, max_concurrent, tenant=None, project=None) async

 Process multiple files asynchronously with concurrency control.